gradha/gradha.github.io/src/articles/38-prototyping-a-dumb-server-for-location-sharing-apps.rst

 <https://wiki.tox.chat/>`_, `Signal
 <https://signal.org/blog/private-contact-discovery/>`_, `Whatsapp
 <https://www.whatsapp.com>`_ or `Threema <https://threema.ch/en/>`_.
 Our
-private server will be used to relay our position to other parties, but those will join us using one of these communication networks, there is no need to reinvent **that** wheel.
+dumb server will be used to relay our position to other parties, but those will join us using one of these communication networks, there is no need to reinvent **that** wheel.
 For instance, to start broadcasting our position to other users, we will generate a blob of data, encoded in a URL or file, which